aaditidekhane/Multilingual-Speech-Recognition-using-Few-Shot-Learning-and-Self-Supervised-Learning/README.md

 PyTorch: PyTorch Documentation
 Torchaudio: Torchaudio Documentation

-# Contributing
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.